Jaganlu, Hamadan

-Jaganlu (جگنلو, also Romanized as Jaganlū; also known as Chaganī, Chakānlū, Jaganhi, and Jakanlū) is a village in Mehraban-e Sofla Rural District, Gol Tappeh District, Kabudarahang County, Hamadan Province, Iran.
-At the 2006 census, its population was 167, in 35 families.
+Jaganlu (جگنلو) (Note: Also romanized as Jaganlū; also known as Chaganī, Chakānlū, Jaganhi, and Jakanlū) is a village in Mehraban-e Sofla Rural District of Gol Tappeh District in Kabudarahang County, Hamadan province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 167 in 35 households.
+The following census in 2011 counted 380 people in 104 households.
+The 2016 census measured the population of the village as 371 people in 113 households.